+4. Impact of Funding - Pupil Premium money is effectively used to provide a range of interventions which support good progress.
 Objective Actions Responsibility Timeframe Outcome/Impact 4.1 Clear PP Budget plan is published. a.
 PP income is clearly accounted for. b.
 PP budget is located to individuals, groups, and intervention programmes. c.
 Governors approve the proposed spending of PP funds.
 HT Governors Autumn Term a.
 All stakeholders are clear about how PP funds have been used to support pupils' learning and development. b.
 PP funding has a reported positive impact on attainment, progress and aspirations of PP pupils. c.
-Governors understand and approve the rationale for spending.
-4.2 Eligible parents enrol with FSM at NCC. a.
-GPS to send out a letter to parents to promote the uptake of FSM and check eligibility. b.
+Governors understand and approve the rationale for c.
+Governors approve the proposed spending of FF funds. attainment, progress and aspirations of PP pupils.

+4.2 Eligible parents enrol with FSM at a.
+GPS to send out a letter to parents to promote the uptake of FSM Business Autumn a.
+Increased funding due to greater uptake of FSM.
+NCC. and check eligibility.
+Manager Term b.
 Parents to receive FSM flyer.
-Business Manager Autumn Term a.
-Increased funding due to greater uptake of FSM.

 4.3 Consider pupils not classified as a.
 Identify pupils that are also on the threshold for PP funding and PP lead Autumn a.
 Pupils receive the very best provision needed to ensure PP but are just above thresholds. distribute lists to SBM and PP lead Class teachers Term that they are successful learners. b.
 Include these pupils on provision programme. b.
 Provision is clearly matched to the needs of all pupils and is monitored via Pupil Progress meetings.

-5. Behaviour and Attendance - Attendance is in line with national and GPS %'s.
-Objective Actions Responsibility Timefra me Outcome/Impact 5.1 PP pupils attendance is in line with non PP Pupils. a.
+5. Behaviour and Attend 5.
+Behaviour and Attendance - Attendance is in line with national and GPS %'s.
+Objective Actions Responsibility Timeframe Outcome/Impact 5.1 PP pupils attendance is in line with non PP Pupils. a.
 'Family champion' to monitor PP pupils on a half termly basis and provide reports for class teachers. b.
 Class teachers to host structured conversations with parents to explore the impact of absence and set targets.
-Family 1⁄2 terml champion Class teachers SLT a.
+Family champion Class teachers SLT 1⁄2 termly a.
 Attendance dips are identified early b.
 Intervention and support is offered to facilitate high attendance c.
 Monitoring identifies issues and intervention is prompt d.
 Parents have a clear understanding of the importance of good attendance and commit to improving their child's attendance in order to improve attainment and progress.
 5.2 PP pupils demonstrate positive behaviours which consistently meet expectations. a.
 Behaviour policy is consistently applied throughout school b.
 Parents are informed promptly of positive behaviour and causes for concern c.
-Support and intervention groups put in place if needed including EHAF and SBAP referrals SLT Ongoing Class Teachers TA's a.
+Support and intervention groups put in place if needed including EHAF and SBAP referrals SLT Class Teachers TA's Ongoing a.
 Pupils are clear about expectations. b.
 Behaviour is good throughout the school and surveys of all stakeholder's support this c.
 Parents are partners with school and work together to promote good behaviour d.
 Support and intervention is prompt and timely and children at risk of poor behaviour are targeted.
 Data shows behaviour is good